herrera-ignacio/oopnotes/README.md

   * That may exist in a separate class (_Factory_)
   * Can create hierarchy of factories (_Abstract Factory_)

+ #### Use cases

+If you realize that you cannot track the objects created by your application because the code that creates them is in many diferent places instead of in a single method, you should consider using the factory method.
+The factory method centralized object creation and tracking your objects become much easier.

+The factory method is also useful when you want to decouple object creation from object usage.
+We are not coupled/bound to a specific class when creating an object, we just provide partial information about what we want by calling a function.
+This means that introducing changes to the function is easy and does not require changes to the code that uses it.

+A factory method can improe the performance and memory usage by creating new objects only if it is absolutely necessary.

+If we find out that our application requires many factory methods, whichi t makes sense to combine to create a family of objects, we end up with an abstract factory.
+Abstract factory is usually not very visible from a user's point of view, when the factory method  is being used, that it gives us the ability to modify the behaviour of our application dynamically (at runtime) by changing the active factory method.
+A classic example is the ability to change themes of an application for the user while the application is in use, without the need to terminate it and start it again.

 ---

  # Prototype